inspec/inspec/docs/style.md

 ## Avoid Ruby system calls

 Ruby code is executed on the system that runs InSpec.
-This allows InSpec to work without Ruby and rubygems being required on remote targets (servers or containers).
+This allows InSpec to work without Ruby and RubyGems being required on remote targets (servers or containers).
 System calls are often used to interact with the local OS or remote endpoints from a local installation.